rust-lang/reference/src/abi.md

 > A signature is compatible with itself.

 r[abi.compatibility.simd-abi]
+Certain types have *simd abi requirements*, which can impose additional constraints on calls with a parameter or return value of that type.
 A type has *simd abi requirements* if:
 * It is a type declared with the standard-library repr-attribute `simd`, or
 * It is a aggregate type[^aggregate], which has a type with *simd abi requirements* as a field.